 The successful candidate will:

-• Encourage and cultivate close relations with colleagues in the field, and with donors of funds and materials relating to the Chinese Canadian Studies collections
+• Encourage and cultivate close relations with colleagues in the field, and with donors of funds and materials relating to the Canada Hong Kong collections

 • A degree from an accredited Master’s level program in library and information studies

-• Demonstrated commitment to the values of inclusivity, diversity and accessibility
+• Demonstrated awareness of and sensitivity to the values of inclusivity, diversity and accessibility